Kitware/CMake/Help/command/if.rst

  to the string or variable on the right.

 ``if(<variable|string> STRLESS_EQUAL <variable|string>)``
+ .. versionadded:: 3.7
   True if the given string or variable's value is lexicographically less than or equal to the string or variable on the right.

 ``if(<variable|string> STRGREATER_EQUAL <variable|string>)``
+ .. versionadded:: 3.7
   True if the given string or variable's value is lexicographically greater than or equal to the string or variable on the right.

 ``if(<variable|string> VERSION_LESS <variable|string>)``
  Component-wise integer version number comparison (version format is